HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	Connection Type dialog

-Select the appropriate connection type from the drop-down list and click OK.
-For each dialog, fields highlighted in red must be completed.
+3. Select the appropriate connection type from the drop-down list and click :guilabel:`OK`.
+For each dialog fields highlighted in red must be completed.

 Connecting to Microsoft Access
 ------------------------------

-For Microsoft Access, select OleDb from the drop-down list, then click OK.
+1. For Microsoft Access, launch the HLU GIS Tool and select **OleDb** from the drop-down list, then click :guilabel:`OK`.
 A dialog will be displayed as shown in the figure :ref:`figODCD`.

 .. _figODCD: